 In fact, the same systematic review we mentioned above concluded that because of the safety risks involved in penis enlargement surgery, recommending surgery for men with normal penile dimensions is “unscientific at best and unethical at worst.”

 Because most surgical procedures for penis enlargement are relatively new, they don’t have a wide breadth of data behind them and most aren’t supported by “standard” surgical techniques that are common in other fields of medicine.

 The risks for each surgery type may be different, but they generally include:

 Loss of injected fat (the injected fat is reabsorbed into the body)

 Reduced elasticity or stretch to the penis skin

-Many men who seek penis enlargement solutions actually have quite normal penises.
-True penis abnormalities are quite rare, and a general consensus among researchers is that these risky surgeries should be saved as a last resort for men with true medical need.
+Many men who consider penis enlargement solutions actually have normal penises.
+True penis abnormalities are rare, and the general consensus amongst experts is that these risky surgical procedures should be saved as a last resort for men with a true medical need.

 Instead of fretting about your penis size, try to focus on the aspects of your sexual performance that you can control, such as your erections and sexual stamina.